shamshaev/brain-games/README.md

 [![Actions Status](https://github.com/shamshaev/java-project-61/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/shamshaev/java-project-61/actions)
 [![Maintainability](https://api.codeclimate.com/v1/badges/3844ba1e2b77d9e5ceda/maintainability)](https://codeclimate.com/github/shamshaev/java-project-61/maintainability)

 Brain Games is a set of 5 console games.
 Each game asks a questions which should be answered by player.
 3 straight correct answers are required to complete each game.
 In case of wrong answer the game ends and offers to play again.
+Games:
+* Even – Definition of the even number
+* Calc – Calculation of the arithmetic expression
+* GCD – Finding the Greatest Common Divisor
+* Progression – Calculation of the missing number in the arithmetic progression
+* Prime – Definition of a prime number

 ## Start